Under the oaks" memorial

 History of the place

-The memorial is located on the site of the former riding and tournament ground "Unter den Eichen", where the Wiesbaden subcamp "Unter den Eichen" was set up in the immediate vicinity.
-Organizationally, this belonged to the SS special camp/camp Hinzert in the Hunsrück region near Hermeskeil.
-The memorial is housed in a former command bunker that the prisoners had to build for the Wiesbaden administrative office of the Schutzstaffel (SS).
+The memorial is located below the former riding and tournament grounds known as “Unter den Eichen,” where the Wiesbaden satellite camp “Unter den Eichen” was established in the immediate vicinity.
+Administratively, this camp was part of the SS Special Camp/Concentration Camp Hinzert in the Hunsrück region.
+The memorial comprises a former command bunker and its surrounding grounds.

-The permanent exhibition is divided into the following thematic focus areas:
+The permanent exhibition is divided into the following thematic sections:

 - History of the “Unter den Eichen” site